manleyevangelista/homelab/readme.md

 ## Rationale

-I wanted something simple and reliable, with some level of redundancy — especially for the server, since it doesn’t just house my files, but actively handles them on a daily basis.
+I wanted something simple, silent, and reliable, with some level of redundancy — especially for the server, since it doesn’t just house my files, but actively handles them on a daily basis.

 ## Hardware
 ### Routers